 We’re confident that blending of 5% renewable hydrogen with natural gas poses no greater risk than our 100% natural gas networks.

-Our Development Application for the HyP SA facility has been submitted and we would have received all other necessary Government and Regulatory approvals before first production.
+Our Development Application for the HyP SA facility has been approved and we would have received all other necessary Government and Regulatory approvals before first production.

 Hydrogen like all other fuels is flammable, but like natural gas and petrol, if proper guidelines are followed hydrogen can be used safely.
 We are highly experienced at safely operating gas infrastructure.